 - National thought leadership on sustainability, sustainable business practices and restaurant industry innovation

-- Grew social media community organically to more than 30,000 fans in two years through creative campaigns and contests
+- Grew social media community organically to more than 30,000 fans in two years through creative social media strategy, campaigns and contests